pauldijou/elm-kernel-helpers/README.md

 **basics.equals(a: Any, b: Any): Bool**

-Test is any two Elm values are equals.
+Test if any two Elm values are equals.

 **basics.update(record: Record, updateFields: Object): Record**